Shaun McNally

-Shaun McNally (born December 10, 1957, Derby, Connecticut) is an American activist and former Connecticut state legislator.
-He served in the Connecticut House of Representatives from 1987 to 1992, representing Norwich and Sprague.
+Shaun McNally (born December 10, 1957) is an American politician who served in the Connecticut House of Representatives from 1987 to 1993, representing the 47th district as a Democrat.

 During his service in the state legislature, McNally served as House Chair the Planning and Development Committee.
 He also served as a member of the Finance, Commerce, Judiciary and Human Services committees.